dzhang32/autogroceries/README.md

 # autogroceries

-The goal of `autogroceries` is to automate your weekly grocery shop (from Sainsbury's).
+`autogroceries` simplifies grocery shopping from Sainsbury's by using [Playwright](https://playwright.dev/) to automate the addition of ingredients to your basket.

 ## Installation

-I recommend using uv for python version, virtual environment and dependency management:
+I recommend using [uv](https://docs.astral.sh/uv/) to manage the python version, virtual environment and `autogroceries` installation:

 ```bash
 uv venv --python 3.13